The following brief notes are provided to assist members fully understand these cost tables.

 Figures for these costs have been calculated as follows:

-keep a close watch on fuel prices and incorporate changes in your costs as they occur.
+You will need to keep a close watch on fuel prices and incorporate changes in your costs as they occur.
 You also need to include your own miles per gallon figures.

 NOTE All of the costs we have outlined above will vary from operation to operation.
 This is why you must incorporate your own fleet figures when using these Tables.